List of equipment of the Lebanese Armed Forces: Rearming and modernization

 The LAF has been attempting to modernize and equip itself since 2005.
 Due to the budget limits, and instead of spawning an indigenous arms industry the LAF is relying on donations and friendly priced equipment.

-The United States has been supplying the Lebanese Armed Forces with light to medium arms since 2005, in the form of a package of more than US$1.2 billion-worth of equipment that is still being executed.
-Among these supplies are HMMWV, M-35/A3, Mk 19 grenade launcher, M141 Bunker Defeat Munition, TOW 2, HELLFIRE 2, AT4, and Barrett M107 .50 Cal. sniper.
+The United States has been supplying the Lebanese Armed Forces with light to medium arms since 2005, in the form of a package of more than US$1.2 billion-worth of equipment, including Humvees, M35s, Mk 19 grenade launchers, M141 Bunker Defeat Munitions, TOW 2, HELLFIRE 2, AT4, and Barrett M107 .50 Cal. snipers.
 The US has promised to supply Lebanon with M2A2 ODS and M109A5.
 In addition, the US supplied Lebanon with 12 RQ-11 Raven small hand-launched UAVs, 12 M-109A3 and 183 additional M198 Howitzers from 2008 to 2016 making the total to 219, and promised to deliver all water patrol boats and more utility, and attack helicopters.